sympy/sympy/doc/src/documentation-style-guide.rst

 Importing Docstrings into the Sphinx Documentation
 ==================================================

-Here is excerpts from the ``doc/src/modules/geometry`` folder that imports the relevant docstrings from geometry module into documentation::
+Here are excerpts from the ``doc/src/modules/geometry`` directory that imports the relevant docstrings from geometry module into documentation::

     Utils